Master's in Nursing, Nurse Educator

-Students must apply and submit all admission requirements via the Apply Yourself system available through the graduate college Items 4-9 below will need to be submitted electronically to your Apply Yourself application.
-If admitted to the MSN program, you must submit all documents listed on No. 10 directly to the School of Nursing.
+Students must apply and submit all admission requirements via the graduate college website.
+Items 4-8 below will need to be submitted electronically.

 - BSN degree with a cumulative GPA of 3.00 or GPA of 3.00 in the last two years of undergraduate nursing work.
 The undergraduate nursing course work must have been completed at a nursing program accredited by the National League for Nursing Accrediting Commission or Commission on Collegiate Nursing education.

 - Completion of undergraduate courses in research, physical assessment, and a course in introductory statistics.
 These courses must have been completed with a C or better.

 - Completion of a graduate level statistics course with a grade of B or better within five years before matriculation into the MSN program.
 The School of Nursing recommends taking either EPY 721 or KIN 751 offered through UNLV.

 - Submit official transcripts for all previous college and professional schools to the School of Nursing and Graduate College.
-(If unofficial transcripts are available to the student, please upload these to your Apply Yourself application)
+If unofficial transcripts are available to the student, please upload these to your Graduate College application.